17 Best Pellet Guns of 2023: (Single Pump to Full Auto Air Rifles)

 All in all, this is a beautiful looking German airgun that is a pretty good value!

-The only real con I see about this air rifle is if your not a fan of iron sights you’ll have to buy an additional scope and scope mount.
+The only real con I see about this air rifle is if you are not a fan of iron sights you’ll have to buy an additional scope and scope mount.

 Key Features